10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Warrants

-For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded as a component of additional paid-in capital at the time of issuance.
+For issued or modified warrants that meet all the criteria for equity classification, the warrants are required to be recorded as a component of additional paid-in capital at the time of issuance.
 For issued or modified warrants that do not meet all the criteria for equity classification, the warrants are required to be recorded as liabilities at their initial fair value on the date of issuance, and each balance sheet date thereafter.
 Changes in the estimated fair value of the warrants are recognized as a non-cash gain or loss on the unaudited condensed interim consolidated statements of operations.
+Areas of estimation include expected volatility, expected life of the warrants, and discount rate.
+Existing warrants outstanding were determined to be liabilities.

 Public Warrants

-The measurement of the public warrants as of February 29, 2024 is classified as Level 1 due to the use of an observable market quote in an active market under the ticker “HOVRW.”
-The quoted price of the public warrants was $0.03 per warrant as of February 29, 2024.
+The measurement of the public warrants as of August 31, 2024, is classified as Level 1 due to the use of an observable market quote in an active market under the ticker “HOVRW.”
+The quoted price of the public warrants was $0.03 USD per warrant as of August 31, 2024.

 Government Grants